sergyDwhiz/textnorm/README.md

 ## What it does

-It takes numbers in text and writes them out in plain lanaguage:
+It takes numbers in text and writes them out in plain language:
 E.g:
 - "I have 3 dogs" becomes "I have three dogs"
-- "Room 42" becomes "Room forty-two"
+- "Room 42" becomes "Room forty two"
+- "123" becomes "one hundred and twenty three"

 ## How to use